JainCK/Backend-Learning--Projects/README.md

 - **Express:** Fast, unopinionated, minimalist web framework for Node.js.

 - **MongoDB:** A NoSQL database for scalable and flexible data storage.

+- **npm:** Utilizing npm for package management and project dependencies.

 ## Getting Started